institut-galilee/NASTA/README.md

 * Raspberry Pi 3 B+
 * 1x Power supply (Raspberry)
-* HDMI cable for the touchscreenn
+* HDMI cable for the touchscreen
 * Plexiglass for the box
 * Touchscreen display 7"